phunanon/Insitux/integrations/Deadline.md

 (and null (print "hi"))
 ;; syntax and function
 ;; Tests each argument and returns true or false if all arguments are truthy.
-;; Note: short-circuits evaluation after falsey argument.
+;; Note: short-circuits evaluation after falsy argument.

 (and null true (print "hi"))
 ;; syntax and function